nichoth/ssc/README.md

 ## How to store the secret key
 You don't really want a secret to be in the database.

-- save the priv key, don't let anyone see it, not even the user.
-Then use it to sign messages

 - use a different priv key & a same-as message with the local user
 - don't use a priv key at all, just function as the current pubs do -- saving and replicating messages

 --------------------------------------------------------